Course information is subject to change.

 23300.
 Cultural Psychology.
 There is a substantial portion of the psychological nature of human beings that is neither homogeneous nor fixed across time and space.
 At the heart of the discipline of cultural psychology is the tenet of psychological pluralism, which states that the study of "normal" psychology is the study of multiple psychologies and not just the study of a single or uniform fundamental psychology for all peoples of the world.
 Research findings in cultural psychology thus raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
 In this course we analyze the concept of "culture" and examine ethnic and cross-cultural variations in mental functioning with special attention to the cultural psychology of emotions, self, moral judgment, categorization, and reasoning.
 R. Schweder.
 Autumn.

 23800.
 Introduction to Learning and Memory.
 This course examines basic questions in learning and memory.
 We discuss the historical separation and division of these two areas as well as the paradigmatic differences in studying learning and memory.
 We also discuss basic research methods for investigating learning and memory and survey established and recent research findings, as well as consider several different kinds of models and theories of learning and memory.
 Topics include skill acquisition, perceptual learning, statistical learning, working memory, implicit memory, semantic vs. episodic memory, and memory disorders.
 D. Gallo.
-Winter.
+Spring.

 23820.
 Attention and Working Memory in the Mind and Brain.
 This course will provide a broad overview of current work in psychology and neuroscience related to attention and working memory.
 We will discuss evidence for sharp capacity limits in an individual's ability to actively monitor and maintain information in an "online" mental state.
 Readings will be primarily based on original source articles from peer-reviewed journals, with a focus on behavioral and neural approaches for measuring and understanding these basic cognitive processes.
 E. Awh; E. Vogel.
 Winter.